-As state guidelines change, continual program revisions may occur.
+As state guidelines change, program revisions may occur.
 Teacher education programs are developed in response to the Texas Higher Education Coordinating Board and State Board for Educator Certification (SBEC) regulations and guidelines.
 Thus, course requirements and sequencing are subject to change.
 All students pursuing teacher certification plans must understand that the advising staff will make every effort to communicate program changes as they occur, but it is the responsibility of each student to stay apprised of any changes that may affect degree plans.
 Thus constant monitoring of plans is necessary, and students are urged to visit regularly with an academic advisor and to check the SBEC website for teacher certification changes (www.sbec.state.tx.us).
 Honor Society Kappa Delta Pi Student Organizations Urban Educators' Literacy Society The Association of Supervision and Curriculum Development Bilingual Education Student Organization Requirements for All Undergraduate Degrees The degree programs in Urban Education require a minimum of 124- 126 semester credit hours (SCH).
 For degree completion, at least the last 30 SCH, representing the professional development and fieldbased courses, must be earned through instruction offered by the University of Houston-Downtown.
-Formal admission to Teacher Education requires the following: - A minimum 2.5 overall grade point average - 30 semester credit hours (SCH) of course work - Obtain passing scores on all three sections of the THEA exam (no exemptions) - Be in good standing - Complete all developmental courses, if required - Successful completion of ENG 1301 and 1302 - Successful completion of MATH 1301 (or above) - Declaration of major. - Formal application to the program The University Core and foreign language instruction must be chosen as part of these degrees.
-Graduation requires successful completion of all course work including three interdisciplinary blocks and field work.
+Formal admission to Teacher Education requires the following: - A minimum 2.5 overall grade point average - 30 semester credit hours (SCH) of course work - Obtain passing scores on all three sections of the THEA exam (no exemptions) - Be in good standing - Complete all developmental courses, if required - Successful completion of ENG 1301 and 1302 - Successful completion of MATH 1301 (or above) - Declaration of major - Formal application to the program The University Core must be chosen as part of these degrees.
+Graduation requires successful completion of all course work including three professional development semesters and field work.
 In addition, certification requires passing scores on state-mandated certification examinations.
-Bachelor of Arts Major in Interdisciplinary Studies Students seeking a Bachelor of Arts with a major in Interdisciplinary Studies will select from among five certification programs: - Early Childhood-Sixth Grade Elementary Generalist - Early Childhood-Sixth Grade Bilingual Generalist - Fourth-Eighth Grade Elementary Generalist - Fourth-Eighth Grade Bilingual Generalist (check with Department of Urban Education for availability of programs) - Fourth-Eighth Grade Language Arts/Social Studies Specialist (check with Department of Urban Education for availability of programs) Early Childhood-Sixth Grade Elementary Generalist (124 SCH) Common Core Requirements (42 hours) See listing under Common Core Requirements in this Catalog.
-Preparatory Requirements and Non-Field-Based Courses for the Educational Component (27 hours, Interdisciplinary Blocks I, II, and III) These courses are requirements for the degree and are in addition to the core curriculum.
-These courses fulfill the Preparatory Requirements and include other courses that are not field-based for students in the Early Childhood-Sixth Grade Elementary Generalist certification program. - ECH 2311 Early Childhood Classroom - ECH 2312 The Young Child - ECH 2313 Early Childhood Learning Environment - ETC 3301 Educational Technology (prerequisite: CS 1305, or CIS 1301, or demonstrated competency) - READ 3305 Foundations of Literacy - READ 3306 Language and Literacy Development (prerequisites: READ 3305, admission to Teacher Education) - SOSE 3306 Culture of Urban Schools (prerequisite: Introductory course in the social sciences) - SOSE 3320 Assessment and Evaluation of Children - PED 3301 Introduction to Special Populations (prerequisite: SOSE 3306) Academic Major and Non-Field-Based Courses for the Educational Component (28 hours) These courses are preliminary requirements for the degree and are in addition to the core curriculum.
-These courses fulfill the Academic Major requirements and include other courses that are not field-based for students in the Early Childhood-Sixth Grade Elementary Generalist certification program.
-ENG 3305 or 3318 (prerequisite: 3 hours of literature) MATH 3321 Math Concepts I (prerequisites: MATH 1301 or MATH 1310, admission to Teacher Education) MATH 3322 Math Concepts II (prerequisites: MATH 1301 or MATH 1310, admission to Teacher Education) NS 3310 Physical Science (prerequisite: admission to Teacher Education Program) NS 3312 Life Sciences Studies (prerequisite: admission to Teacher Education Program) PED 3304 Aesthetic and Physical Development READ 3307 Language Arts Instruction (prerequisite: READ 3305 and admission to Teacher Education Program) SOC/BEH One course from:
+Bachelor of Arts Major in Interdisciplinary Studies Students seeking a Bachelor of Arts with a major in Interdisciplinary Studies will select from among three certification programs: - · Early Childhood-Sixth Grade Elementary Generalist - Early Childhood-Sixth Grade Bilingual Generalist - Fourth-Eighth Grade Elementary Generalist Early Childhood-Sixth Grade Elementary Generalist (124 SCH) Common Core Requirements (42 hours) See listing under Common Core Requirements in this Catalog.
+Preparatory Requirements for the Professional Development Component (13 hours) These courses are requirements for the degree and are in addition to the core curriculum.
+These courses fulfill the Preparatory Requirements for students in the Early Childhood-Sixth Grade Elementary Generalist certification program. - ECH 2311 Early Childhood Classroom - ECH 2313 Early Childhood Learning Environment - ESL 3105 Foundations of ESL Education - PED 3301 Introduction to Special Populations (prerequisite: SOSE 3306) - SOC/BEH One course from: